google-deepmind/alphafold/chunan/src/README.md

 defaultImageName="$USER/alphafold2.3:base"
 ./host/build-af2-image.sh $defaultImageName
 ```

-change the `defaultImageName` to the desired name of the image.
+Change the `defaultImageName` to the desired name of the image.

-## host/run-af2m-container.sh
+## ./host/run-af2m-container.sh

 This script launches a container from the AlphaFold v2.3 image.